-- 1 teaspoon sugar
+- 1 teaspoon granulated sugar

 - Salt and freshly ground black pepper

-- 4 hamburger buns, split for serving
+- 4 hamburger buns split, for serving

-- Ketchup, mustard, mayonnaise, pickles for serving
+- Toppings such as ketchup, mustard, mayonnaise, pickles, for serving

 - Serve meat on buns with toppings on the side such as ketchup, mustard, mayonnaise, and pickles.

 - Inspired by Maid-Rite.
 Adapted from Cook's Country Eats Local.